Can There be Art Without an Artist?: The current landscape of Generative AI Art

-Art created with Generative Adversarial Networks (GANs) and other artificial intelligence techniques has been around for many years.
+Generative Art, defined as art created with an autonomous system, has been around for a long time \cite{boden2009generative}, and predates the mainstream adoption of AI.
+While there is a lot of rules-based art that does not use machine learning, for the purposes of this paper, we limit our focus to Generative AI Models, such as Generative Adversarial Networks (GANs), and their successors, Text-to-Image AI Models.

 In the earliest iterations of GAN art, artists would hand-pick the images in their datasets and carefully hone their algorithm manually to generate images that would become a component of or aid in their creation of art.
 DeepDream, a project headed by Google engineer Alexander Mordvintsev, was among one of the first discoveries of the artistic potential of AI.
 While the tool was created to understand neural networks \cite{szegedy2015deepdream}, Google engineers discussed the images' beauty in a Google AI blog entry about the tool.
 The blog entry notes that artists and programmers alike were interested in how these images were generated, so they made the code used to generate the images publicly available. \cite{deepdream}

 StyleGAN \cite{karras2019style}, released by NVIDIA, was one of the paradigm shifting advances in the area of GANs.
 StyleGANs were able to transfer the art style of one image onto another, and were also used to generate photo-realistic human faces.\footnote{\url{https://thispersondoesnotexist.com/}} Soon after, OpenAI, the maker of large language model (LLM) GPT, GPT-2 and GPT-3 \cite{brown2020language}, released CLIP \cite{radford2021learning}, which connected previous work on image embeddings with advances in LLMs to present a method to jointly train image and text embeddings and massively improved the robustness of image classifiers trained on non-Imagenet data.
 OpenAI then released DALL.E \cite{ramesh2021zero}, which they described as: \textit{``a 12-billion parameter version of GPT-3 trained to generate images from text descriptions, using a dataset of text–image pairs.''} Several other teams and companies subsequently announced models, including DALL.E's successor, DALL.E-2, Google's Imagen \cite{saharia2022photorealistic}, Midjourney\footnoteref{note1}, and most recently Stable Diffusion.\footnote{\url{https://github.com/CompVis/stable-diffusion}}